vinuesa/get_phylomarkers/INSTALL.md

 * [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/).
 Multipurpose phylogenetics software package developed by David Swofford and colleagues.
 NOTE: This is a test version that expires every 6 months!
 So please update regularly.
 Shipped version will expire on April 1st, 2018.
 * pars, seqboot and consense from Joe Felsenstein's [PHYLIP](http://evolution.genetics.washington.edu/phylip.html) package.
 * nw_reroot and nw_support from the [Newick utilities](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btq243v1) package.
+* you may also need to install **bc**,an arbitrary-precision language for performing math calculations with Bash and other shells

 3. Source code and manual compilation instructions are also provided in the corresponding \$bindir, in case bundled binaries fail.